 Level 1-Small Clock Number Movements

-The cheapest way to do this is to get a 36 X 48-inch white poster board (not glossy, but matte) and a black magic marker.
+The cheapest way to do this is to get a 36 X 48-inch white poster board (not glossy, but matte) and a black magic marker of this clock.
 Draw two clock faces as shown to the left (click on the picture to see a bigger image).
 This is two concentric clock faces and the larger one should fill the whole width of the poster (36 inches).
 The smaller clock should be 24 inches wide (diameter).
 There should be a point in the middle of the circles.
 You can use bowls to draw the circles or a pin with string in the middle point and attach that to the marker while drawing a circle at that set length.
 Alternatively, I have designed a PDF file that you can upload to a local or online printing service.
-The link to the PDF is here.
 I got it printed for $25 at VistaPrint on a matte 36X48 poster.
 You can use any other service including your local print shop like Kinkos or office supply store (Staples and Office Depot have services).
 The nice part about uploading the PDF online and picking up the print is that you can save on the $9 shipping fee that Vistaprint charged.

 Place the poster on the wall and get a comfortable chair.
 You will be measuring the distance from the wall to the headpiece and placing some pieces of tape on the floor to ensure that you know where the chair should be.